sign/image-latent-transformer/README.md

 > Rendering on different systems may yield different results.
 > We call the community to create a more robust renderer, decoupled from the system's font rendering,
 > for better consistency across platforms and easier reproducibility.

+Inference is not yet implemented.
+The autoregressive prediction logic is a bit more complex than the usual.
+It is unnecessary to have inference if we just want to check the loss.

 ## Cite